lockss/laaws-dev-scripts/runcluster/README.md

 ## Running a cluster

-Each service to be run must be locally built from source.
-To run a minimal cluster (config service, repository service, and poller/crawler service), git clone laaws-configservice, laaws-repository-service, and laaws-poller into sibling dirs of this project, mvn package each one, cd to this dir and run "./start".
-Additional services can be added by editing config/services or by pointing to a different services file.
-Run ./start -h for options.

-## Changes from V1:
+The individual services may be run from release or snapshot artifacts downloaded from a Maven repository, or locally built from source.
+To run snapshot versions, change to this directory and run `./start`.
+(Note: the first time this is done Maven will fetch jars totalling .7-1.1GB.)
+To use locally built jars in sibling directories run `./start -local`.
+(See config/services.snapshot or config/services.local.)
+The three essential services (config service, repository service, poller/crawler service) are run by default; to add the metadata services uncomment those lines in config/services.xxx.
+Run `./start -h` for more options.

+## V3 Changes:

+- config/services replaced by config/services.snapshot and
+  config/services.local.
+Format has changed again.

+- Service jars may be fetched from a maven repository.

+## V2 Changes:

 - config/services format has changed.